Cooking Techniques: The Ultimate Guide to Poaching

 Types of Poaching

 Shallow poaching is cooking partially submerged meat in a broth-like liquid, using a shallow cooking vessel.
-It's great for chicken breasts, shellfish, and boneless fish.
+It's great for chicken breasts (What wine goes well with chicken breast?), shellfish, (What wine goes well with shellfish?) and boneless fish.

 Submersion poaching, where meat or fish is fully immersed in a court bouillon, works well for larger cuts.
 For delicate fish, wrapping the filet in cheesecloth helps maintain shape.